ShenYT0/Exam_Projcet_NLP/README.md

 https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt (For comparison)

 ## Corpus analysis
-This part is handled by Yuntian SHEN.

 For more details, please refer to branch [corpus_analysis](https://github.com/ShenYT0/Exam_Projcet_NLP/tree/corpus_analysis)

 A detailed account of the description and analysis of various aspects of our chosen corpus is given here.

 ## Introducing the model
-This part is handled by Siman CHEN.

 For more details, please refer to branch [model_comparison](https://github.com/ShenYT0/Exam_Projcet_NLP/tree/model_comparison)

 The features used in our chosen model are described here, and a comparison of the performance of two different models is presented, with their advantages and disadvantages shown.

 ## Evaluating the model by corpus
-This part is handled by Weiqi ZHANG.

 For the script of evalution, please refer to branch [model_evaluation](https://github.com/ShenYT0/Exam_Projcet_NLP/tree/model_evaluation)